Anti-anxiety Drugs

 Dangerous Side Effects

-Another issue to consider is the fact that benzodiazepine doesn't leave the body very fast and so it can tend to build up in your system over time.
-This can cause over-sedation.
+Another issue to consider is the fact that benzodiazepines can cause over-sedation, especially if taken with alcohol.
 Over-sedation can look like drunkenness.

-• Depression is the most common side effect of these drugs and long-term benzodiazepine users are almost always depressed.
-High doses are associated with a risk for both depression and suicidal tendencies.
+Sluggishness and fatigue are some of the most common side effects of these drugs.
+The drowsiness and poor coordination seen with these medications can contribute to accidents and it has been proven that these medications increase your risk of being involved in a serious traffic accident.
+High doses can be fatal.
 There is also a tendency toward emotional numbness or a blunting of feeling.
 While the medication dulls anxiety, it also dampens feelings of pain and pleasure.

 There's sometimes a paradox, though, and some people who take benzodiazepine find that they feel excitement, increased anxiety, agitation, and irritability.
 Sometimes such reactions can be even more severe and include symptoms such as: